-Fitness professionals who continue to develop a growing knowledge of the exercise sciences are able to communicate effectively with established health professionals and sciences on “common ground” and also apply such knowledge in expert programming for fitness clients.
+Personal trainers who continue to develop a growing knowledge of the exercise sciences are able to communicate effectively with established health professionals and sciences on “common ground” and also apply such knowledge in expert client programming.
 While the following is quite technical, it provides an integral part of that knowledge base necessary to facilitate such communication and skill development.
 Read on to explore how human movement science can help you to become a better personal trainer.

 The Complexity of Human Movement Science